-- House if your home is mortgaged, list the amount you would receive if you sold the house now (the current market value) as an asset.
-You can find this amount by checking out the price of similar properties in your area or by phoning a real estate agent and asking if they have a free estimate service - You will list the balance owing on a mortgage or a home equity line of credit as a liability - Other Property perhaps you own a cabin, recreational property, farm land, a rental property, etc. list these properties as well - Vehicle check out the prices of cars similar to yours in the classified ads and in guides that list the recent selling price of similar cars - If your vehicle is financed by a loan you will list the balance owing as a liability - If you have a car lease, you may list the vehicle as an asset and the outstanding lease owing as a liability or not list the vehicle at all but disclose the payment in your budget and advise the lender you have a lease as it will appear on your credit report and they can determine based on their policy whether to include this asset - Home furnishings, recreational equipment and personal belongings: Any material that can be converted to cash could be listed, however, many lenders do not take these into consideration unless they have a definite resale value (this may include antiques, jewellery, artwork, electronic equipment, collectibles of value)
+- House: - " If your home is mortgaged, list the amount you would receive if you sold the house now (the current market value) as an asset.
+You can find this amount by checking out the price of similar properties in your area or by phoning a real estate agent and asking if they have a free estimate service. - " You will list the balance owing on a mortgage or a home equity line of credit as a liability - Other property: - Perhaps you own a cabin, recreational property, farmland, a rental property, etc. List these properties as well.
+Also list investments through your employer like pension and stock options, etc. - Vehicle: - " Check out the prices of cars similar to yours in the classified ads and in guides that list the recent selling price of similar cars - " If your vehicle is financed by a loan, you will list the balance owing as a liability - " If you have a car lease, you may list the vehicle as an asset and the outstanding lease owing as a liability or not list the vehicle at all but disclose the payment in your budget and advise the lender you have a lease as it will appear on your credit report and they can determine based on their policy whether to include this asset - Home furnishings, recreational equipment and personal belongings: - " Any material that can be converted to cash could be listed, however, many lenders do not take these into consideration unless they have a definite resale value (this may include antiques, jewellery, artwork, electronic equipment, collectibles of value, etc.)